GIScience/ohsome-r/README.md

 ### Dealing with complex API responses

-The ohsome API allows grouping aggregate values for various timestamps by boundary and tag at the same time.The parsed content of the response can be rather complex.
+The ohsome API allows grouping aggregate values for various timestamps by boundary and tag at the same time.
+The parsed content of the response can be rather complex.
 In the following case, building feature counts for the districts of Franconia at two different timestamps are requested – additionally grouped by the building:levels tag.
 To avoid lots of